His Heart Will Go On

 (“A Welcome Instrusion,” Forensic Files)

-In his prison mugshots, Mark Winger always manages a little smile.
-Lately, he looks more like a department-store Santa or an organic food co-op manager than a killer.
+In recent prison mugshots, Mark Winger looks more like a department-store Santa or an organic food co-op manager than a killer.

 It seems that the onetime nuclear engineer from Springfield, Illinois, has lost just about everything except hope.